branflake2267/debugging-express-with-simplehtmlwebpack/README.md

-# Debugging a Express server with simpel html webpack client
+# Debugging a Express server with simple html webpack client
 This project is using an Express server with simple html webpack client front end.

 ## Youtube tutorial